Course Outline

 Format:

-Task 3 provides an opportunity to flex the skills developed throughout the tutorial program by critiquing select legal scholarship.
-This task challenges you to demonstrate your comprehension of the piece through a summary of the paper, and crafting responses which identify the underlying assumptions and theoretical frameworks which influence its analysis.
+This task provides an opportunity to flex the skills developed throughout the tutorial program by critiquing select legal scholarship.
+This task challenges you to demonstrate your comprehension of the piece and to craft responses which identify the underlying assumptions and theoretical frameworks which influence its analysis.

 Criteria: